 Need a St. Patrick’s Day dessert idea?
 How about this Irish Whiskey Cake?

-How to Serve Traditional Irish Boxty
+How to Serve These Irish Potato Pancakes

 Boxty are very versatile and can be served so many different savory ways.
 In the US, think of how biscuits and rolls are served alongside chicken and beef dishes.
 Here’s a great way to understand how boxty can be served.
 This is the boxty menu for the Boxty House restaurant in Dublin.
 Beware, it may make you very hungry, though!